nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

 #### Deleting a bunny idea: `delete bunny`
-Delete a selected bunny from the list of bunny ideas.
+You can delete a selected bunny from the list of bunny ideas when you have written it or are no longer interested in writing it.

 Format: `delete bunny BUNNY_INDEX`
 * `BUNNY_INDEX` is the index of the bunny you want to delete from the list